lauramazzuca21/distributed-cloud-gaming-pipeline/README.md

 # Installing the Media Live Streamer
 ## Dependencies
+> These dependencies have been listed here since the environment used for Docker is GStreamer ready.
+For other dependencies plese see the [Dockerfile]()
 The OS used to develop the application is Ubuntu 20.04, for which the default GStreamer library downloaded by apt is the 1.16.
 For better support with OpenGL, the latest stable version was installed, **1.18**.
 [To upgrade the repositories](https://askubuntu.com/questions/1377561/is-it-possible-to-upgrade-gstreamer-and-libx264-on-ubuntu-18-04) needed to install gstreamer-1.18 run:
 ```bash
 sudo add-apt-repository ppa:savoury1/ffmpeg4